openrecord/vinyl/product/readme.md

 # OpenRecord

 ## Vision
-Make music easier to share and enjoy with others.

-## Mission
-Our mission is to build a open source service that enables anyone to collect good music and share it with others in real time.
+Our vision is to build an open source service that enables anyone to collect good music and share it with others in real time.

 ## Problem Statement
 - Ads are annoying